 IRS will likely take notice if your business is reporting consistent losses year after year.
 They may assume that you’re claiming hobby expenses as business losses, which is illegal.
 A hobby is an activity completed for entertainment or pleasure, not for profit.
 Oppositely, a business is based on profit and is eligible for claimed losses.

 If you are truly operating a business and still claiming losses each year, IRS may conclude that you’re purposely claiming losses to avoid paying taxes.
-There is of course always the option that your business is genuinely claiming losses for multiple years.
+There is, of course, always the option that your business is genuinely claiming losses for multiple years.
 Businesses may be struggling for one reason or another and have a legitimate reason for claiming losses.

 5. Filing Late

 In addition to late fees and penalties, filing your return late can solicit unwanted attention from IRS.
 When it comes to IRS, your best bet is to remain as under the radar as possible.
 Get in the habit of filing each year as early as possible.
-This might mean starting the process as soon as possible in January, but it’ll be worth it to avoid any potential complications that could result from a late filing.
+This might mean starting the process as soon as January, but it’ll be worth it to avoid any potential complications that could result from a late filing.

 6. Deducting business expenses, travel, and entertainment

-It’s important that when filing for any such deductions you maintain specific records of all expenses.
+It’s important that when filing for any such deductions, you maintain specific records of all expenses.
 Without a clear record of exactly how much was spent on what, your deductions are unlikely to be accepted.
 Additionally, the 2017 tax reform law eliminated the deduction for entertainment expenses.
 Since then, IRS closely monitors deductions to ensure that companies aren’t deducting expenses for golf club memberships and tickets to sporting events.

 7. Rounding up or averaging income